imgag/ngs-bits/doc/GSvarServer/index.md

 # GSvarServer

 The server handles the interaction between GSvar desktop app and the sample data storage.
 Having GSvarServer been deployed, we extend the functionality of GSvar: it can now work not only with local data but also with any remote location via HTTPS protocol.
 The server mimics Apache server's behavour to certain extent.
 Static content can be served, access can be restricted, connection can be encrypted (SSL certificates), or not (but it is not recommended).
 However, we have implemented only a small subset of the HTTP specification.
 The functionality has been reduced exclusively to the needs of GSvar on purpose.

 The server handles the interaction between GSvar desktop app and the sample data storage.
 Having GSvarServer been deployed, we extend the functionality of GSvar: it can now work not only with local data but also with any remote location via HTTPS protocol.
 The server mimics Apache server's behavour to certain extent.
 Static content can be served, access can be restricted, connection can be encrypted (SSL certificates), or not (but it is not recommended).
 However, we have implemented only a small subset of the HTTP specification.
 The functionality has been reduced exclusively to the needs of GSvar on purpose.

 ## Dependencies

 The server does not add any code dependencies to the project.
-It as the same dependencies as the rest of ngs-bits.
+It uses only internal ngs-bits libraries.
+The server can be deployed on Linux and Mac, Windows is not supported.

 To allow IGV to read data from the GSvar server, a valid certificate is for the server is needed (a self-signed certificate is not enouth).

 The GSvar server needs a own MySQL/MariaDB database for transient data (user sessions, temporary URLs, etc.).

 ## Build

 To build the server, the following steps have to be executed

     > build_3rdparty make build_libs_release build_server_release

 ## Configuration

 The server is configurable via the GSVarServer.ini file located at the `./bin` folder together with all the rest config files.

 The configuration of the GSvar server is described in detail [here](configuration.md).